cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 This document describes a scheme for hybrid public-key encryption (HPKE).
-This scheme provides authenticated public key encryption of arbitrary-sized plaintexts for a responder public key.
+This scheme provides authenticated public key encryption of arbitrary-sized plaintexts for a recipient public key.
 HPKE works for any combination of an asymmetric key encapsulation mechanism (KEM), key derivation function (KDF), and authenticated encryption with additional data (AEAD) encryption function.
 We provide